-Generally recommended for children: Lake Manze Adventure Camp has a friendly and informal atmosphere that is great for children.
-Having said that, it is a very wild camp and might be better suited to children over the age of ten.
+Generally recommended for children: Lake Manze Camp has a friendly and informal atmosphere that is great for children.
+Having said that, it is a very wild camp, with dangerous game passing right through regularly, and might be better suited for mature and sensible children over the age of ten.

 Notes: Parents must be aware that Lake Manze is an area of dangerous big game, so children should be closely supervised at all times.
 Children under the age of 16 are not permitted to walk in the Selous.

 Communications: Although there is cellphone reception and email in the main office, this is for camp use only except in case of emergency.
 There is also a wireless laptop connection, which may be used by guests if they are very brief.

 TV & radio: There is no TV or radio at Lake Manze Camp

 Malarial protection recommended: Yes